nerdzlab/NerdzNetworking/README.md

 }
 ```

-This is just an example and probably you will not have all parameters required and startic.
+This is just an example and probably you will not have all parameters required and static.
 To have dynamicaly created request - you can just use initializers that willl be taking dynamic parameters required for request.
 As an example - some dynamic bodyParams or dynamic path.

 ### Default request